By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 Higher DTI Tolerance

-FHA allows debt-to-income ratios up to 50% in many cases — sometimes even higher with strong compensating factors.
+FHA allows debt-to-income ratios up to 50% in many cases — sometimes higher with strong compensating factors.
 That flexibility matters when housing costs are high relative to income.

 Who Is an FHA Loan Actually For?